MarcoPolo/new-preferred-address/draft-munizaga-quic-new-preferred-address.md

 ## DDoS - Thundering herd

-A server may wait until it has received a large number of clients, and request a migration from all of them to a victim endpoint.
+A malicious server could wait until it has received a large number of clients, and request a migration from all of them at the same time to a victim endpoint.
 If the clients all migrate at the same time, they may overload or otherwise negatively impact the victim endpoint.

 Clients MAY defer migration until after a PATH_CHALLENGE frame is received from the server's new preferred address.
 Clients may also mitigate this by randomly